Rules of style or Netiquette (network etiquette) are expected by communicating through class email lists, message boards and discussion rooms.

 - Avoid correcting others’ grammar, punctuation and spelling unless it is necessary to clarify discussion.

 flameis an abusive, harassing or bigoted message that attacks an author of a message.

 - Respect the opinions of others and be sensitive to the diverse nature of people in the class.
 Keep in mind that although you cannot

 seeother members on the list, you can show respect for individual differences.
 Diversity issues may include the following and others: race, ethnicity, religion, disabilities, gender, sexual orientation, age, social class, marital status, urban vs. rural dwellers.
-(See K-State non-discrimination statement.)
+(See K-State's Notice of Nondiscrimination.)